 Death Before the Estate Is Distributed

-An Exception to the Usual Rules
+Exceptions to the Usual Rules

 An exception can occur when a beneficiary dies within a relatively short period of time after the original decedent's death.
 In this case, one of two things will happen:

-- If the original decedent's will does not dictate the period of time by which the beneficiary must survive the original decedent, or if the original decedent didn't have a will, the probate laws of the state where the original decedent lived will dictate the period of time that a beneficiary must survive beyond the original decedent's date of death.
+- If the original decedent's will doesn't dictate the period of time by which the beneficiary must survive the original decedent, or if the original decedent didn't have a will, the probate laws of the state where the original decedent lived will dictate the period of time that a beneficiary must survive beyond the original decedent's date of death.